The Best Northern Lights Viewing In Alaska

 Chasing The Northern Lights In Alaska’s Sky

 The Northern Lights are a result of solar wind activity.
 As the sun cycles, it sends out flares that shoot charged particles into space.
 As the particles enter the Earth’s atmosphere, they collide with different gases.
-This results in a stunning display of colors that night up the dark, night sky – or, the Northern Lights.
+This results in a stunning display of colors that light up the dark, night sky – or, the Northern Lights.
+If you're lucky enough to witness this amazing phenomenon, you'll see vibrant hues of green, pink, and purple creating a mesmerizing dance of light in the Arctic skies.

 The interaction of solar winds and atmospheric gases happens throughout the day and all year round, but the Aurora are only visible to the naked eye when the conditions are just right.
 Both the weather and solar activity have to sync, and there needs to be minimal light pollution in the viewing area.
 Your chances of seeing the Northern Lights increase dramatically if you are within the Auroral Oval, an atmospheric boundary that extends approximately 1,550 miles around the Earth’s magnetic poles.